ilduchea/went-to-bali-mwahaha/README.md

   * Refactor and additional features
     * Implemented
       * Add Paperclip for product image upload.
+      * Add further AJAX functionality where it might be useful.

     * Not yet Implemented
       * Ensure that users can't order a negative number of items.